VasekStolba/Erebus-Archive-System/Legislation/"Criminal Procedure" (L-003).md

   2. Complaint can be issued by either one individual, a group of individuals, or an organization.

 #### §2 Prosecution
-  1. In the case of a crime against an individual or group of individuals, then the ones affected by the crime are to be in the position of prosecution.
+  1. In the case of a crime against an individual or group of individuals, then the ones affected by the crime are to be in the position of claimaint.
-  2. In the case of a crime against the foundation, then a Office of Ethical Behaviors representative or member of the O5 Council is to be in the position of prosecution.
+  2. In the case of a crime against the foundation, then a Office of Ethical Behaviors representative or member of the O5 Council is to be in the position of claimant.
-  3. Prosecution may request a Office of Ethical Behaviors representative or another certified individual to represent them during the legal case as they wish.
+  3. Claimant may request a Office of Ethical Behaviors representative or another certified individual to represent them during the legal case as they wish.

-#### §3 Defense
   1. The individual or group of individuals that allegedly committed a crime will be the defendant during the legal case.
      1. In the case of a group of individuals, the reasonably appointed leader of the group will represent the group in the legal case.
      2. The individual specified in paragraph (i) of this subsection may also appoint up to five additional individuals from the aforementioned group to represent the group in the legal case.